vicdubbeld/excel-automation/README.md

 * Auto deletes input file after 5 seconds
 * Created new file for the output every time program is run
 * Set file to go to certain folder
-* Eliminating duplicate email addresses
+* Eliminated duplicate email addresses

 ## Goals